Getting the Most Out of Our Employees

 900 points and higher 300,000 yen 150,000 yen

-Recognizing that international work experience is extremely effective in developing human resources who can play an active role globally, as of the end of June 2024, we have assigned 13 of our 85 full-time employees to our overseas locations as expatriate employees.
+Recognizing that international work experience is extremely effective in developing human resources who can play an active role globally, as of the end of December 2025, we have assigned 11 of our 114 full-time employees to our overseas locations as expatriate employees.

 Going forward, we will continue to actively provide employees with opportunities to gain work experience abroad.